keepaliveit-staging/staging.keepaliveit.co.uk/_pages/index.markdown

 Modern & cutting edge I.T helps keep our homes & offices safe and operational, and connects people in the United Kingdom with the rest of the world.

+> households in the United Kingdom (UK) connected to the internet via broadband connection from 2003 to 2019.
+While in 2003, 11 percent of households had access to the internet via broadband, the share increased to 96 percent in 2019.

-As of 2020, most households in the United Kingdom have an internet connection and WiFi but when things don't go quite to plan
+As of 2020, most households in the United Kingdom have an internet connection and WiFi but when things don't go quite to plan Can result in screaming children due to not being able to watch the latest episode of their favourite TV Show.

+As more devices have become connected in the modern home, more attack vectors have become available for hackers.
+E.g. Most internet bill payers have no idea what cyber security is and have no control of what their children do online.

 <div class="divider div-transparent div-arrow-down"></div>